Dick Jasper

 Richard C. Jasper (commonly known as “Dick") is a pioneering American gasser drag racer.
 With wins in 1957 and 1958, Jasper became just the second National Hot Rod Association (NHRA) two-time national classes champion, following Ralph Richter.

 History

-Driving a Chevrolet-powered 1934 Ford, Jasper won the NHRA C/Gas (C/G) national title, Oklahoma City, Oklahoma, in 1957.
+Driving a Chevrolet-powered 1934 Ford, Jasper won the NHRA C/Gas (C/G) national title in Oklahoma City, Oklahoma, in 1957.
 He recorded a pass of 14.28 seconds at 96.56 mph.